-Risk No Risk Gross Impact Gross Likeli- hood Gross Total R A G Controls Residual Impact Residual Likeli-hood Residual Total R A G 1.
+Risk No Risk Gross Impact Gross Likeli- hood Gross Total R A G Controls Residual Impact Residual Likeli- hood Residual Total R A G 1.
 Employers unable to pay increased contribution rates.
-4 4 16 R Provisional contribution rates are consulted on with each scheme employer as part of the valuation process Review of employer covenant, looking at the terms of the admission agreement and bond/guarantor arrangements.
+4 4 16 R Provisional contribution rates are consulted on with each scheme employer as part of the valuation process.
+Review of employer covenant, looking at the terms of the admission agreement and bond/guarantor arrangements.
 Negotiate terms of deficit recovery whilst keeping employer contribution rates as stable and affordable as possible.
 4 3 12 A 2.
 Failure to respond to changes in economic conditions.
-4 4 16 R The Fund has established a quarterly Investment Sub Committee dedicated to focus on Investment matters.
-The Fund receives quarterly performance reports which consider operational and strategic investment issues.
-A formal review of the strategic asset allocation is undertaken on a triennial basis.
-The Fund publishes an Investment Strategy Statement which is regularly reviewed.
-The Fund has currency hedging and equity protection arrangements in place.
-Coronavirus pandemic: Increased engagement with investment managers and monitoring of asset movements.
-4 3 12 A 3.
+4 4 16 R 4 3 12 A 3.
 As long-term investors, the Fund believes climate risk has the potential to significantly alter the value of the Fund's investments.
-4 4 16 R Investment managers are required to take account of both financial and non-financial factors in their investment decisions Managers are challenged on their engagement activities in connection with environmental, social and governance (ESG) issues including climate risk Managers are required to report regularly on their compliance with our ESG policy It is ensured that the ACCESS asset pool meets the Fund's ESG requirements.
+4 4 16 R Investment managers are required to take account of both financial and non-financial factors in their investment decisions.
+Managers are challenged on their engagement activities in connection with environmental, social and governance (ESG) issues including climate risk.
+Managers are required to report regularly on their compliance with our ESG policy.
+It is ensured that the ACCESS asset pool meets the Fund's ESG requirements.
 3 3 9 A

-Risk No Risk Gross Impact Gross Likeli- hood Gross Total R A G Controls Residual Impact Residual Likeli-hood Residual Total R A G 4.
+Risk No Risk Gross Impact Gross Likeli- hood Gross Total R A G Controls Residual Impact Residual Likeli- hood Residual Total R A G 4.
 Contributions to the Fund are not received on the correct date and/or for the correct amount.
 4 3 12 A Employer contributions are set as stable as possible and the Fund works with employers closely to ensure pragmatic solutions if an employer is unable to meet monthly contributions.
 A procedure is in place to identify non-payment and late payment of contributions as defined in the Employee and Employer Late Payment Policy.
 The Policy includes a reporting process to report late payments to Committee and the Pensions Regulator.
 Internal Audit reviews take place on an annual basis and external audit review the accounts annually.
-4 2 8 A 5.
+2 8 A 5.
 Fund assets are not sufficient to meet obligations and liabilities.
-4 3 12 A The Funding Strategy Statement is reviewed every 3 years.
+4 3 12 A The Funding Strategy Statement is reviewed every 3 years or more often as required.
 The Fund Actuary considers asset valuations and the Fund Investment Strategy in setting employer contributions rates.
-The year-end financial statements record the Funds asset position and is subject to robustly reviewed by external audit, which supports the Funds asset valuation applied to assess fund adequacy.
+The year-end financial statements record the Fund's asset position and are subject to review by external audit.
 The Fund has currency hedging and equity protection arrangements in place.
-4 2 8 Ā 6.
+2 8 A 6.
 Information may not be provided to stakeholders as required.
 3 3 9 A Officers keep up to date with disclosure regulations and distribute knowledge to teams accordingly using resources such as relevant websites, seminars, professional bodies and working groups.
 Letters are generated through task management for consistency and are checked before being sent out.
 Communications Officer now in place.
 Membership of the LGA Communications Working Group.
 Membership of the Regional Joint Communications Group.
 Communication and Digital Communication Strategy in place.
 3 2 6 G